ethzplus/rocker-geospatial-dinamica/README.md

 This repository provides the tooling for containerizing a [rocker/r-ver](https://rocker-project.org/images/versioned/rstudio.html) and [Dinamica EGO](https://www.dinamicaego.com/) environment.
-Dinamica EGO is a sophisticated platform for environmental modeling, offering a wide range of modeling and analysis capabilities.
+Dinamica EGO is a platform for environmental modeling, offering a wide range of modeling and analysis capabilities.

 **Please note:**
 Dinamica EGO is copyrighted software, and its use is subject to the terms and conditions of the [Dinamica EGO License Agreement](https://dinamicaego.com/license/).
 Ensure that you have the necessary permissions to use and distribute this software in accordance with the license.

 ## Getting Started